What is a Patent?

-- Patent provides exclusive right to the owner of the invention to exploit it commercially.
+- Patents provide exclusive rights to the owner of the invention to exploit it commercially.

-- Patents provide a means for technological exchange as each patent document describes a new aspect of technology in clear and specific terms.
-Patent system is host to more than 70% of scientific literature.
+- Patents provide a means for technological exchange as each patent document describes a new aspect of the technology in clear and specific terms.
+Patent systems are host to more than 70% of scientific literature.

-For invention to be patentable it must meet the following important criteria: novelty, inventive step, practical viability and conformity to natural and statutory laws.
+For inventions to be patentable it must meet the following important criteria: novelty, an inventive step, be practically viable and conform to natural and statutory laws.